Pre2010/portfolio-app/README.md

     Next go to 'components' -> socialMediaImage.js.
     Add your social media icon component to the switch case statement.

+## How to change the background

+    Go into the 'styles' folder -> 'components' folder -> 'layout.style.js' file.
+    In the body css selector, you can change the background image and/or color.
+    Also define your own global variables here.
+    I got my background from SVGBackgrounds.com.

+## How to add your logo

+    Go into the  'images' folder and set your image in there with the name 'logo.svg'.
+    If your image is an .svg file.
+Then convert it to a .js file using the current 'logo.js' as a guide.

+## How to build and run for production

+    In your terminal, go to the root directory of the project.
+    Use command 'npm run build' without the quotes.

+    After the project builds successfully, run the command:
+    'npm run serve' without the quotes.
+    It should put your prod build on localhost:9000.
 <!-- AUTO-GENERATED-CONTENT:END -->